aldamd/CTF/writeups/CSAWQuals2024/forensics/TheTripleIllusion/README.md

 print(xor_msg)
 ```
 we almost get the flag: csawctf{great_wyxn_you_cracked_the_obscured_secret_flag}.
 Sometimes corruptions happen.
-With my unfathomable wordle experience, I'm able to deduce that wyxn should probably instead be "work" in this context.
+With my insurmountable wordle experience, I'm able to deduce that wyxn should probably instead be "work" in this context.
 And with that, we get an acceptable flag!!

 csawctf{great_work_you_cracked_the_obscured_secret_flag}